 Encourages growth

-You’ll ensure your current workforce continues to grow by providing development opportunities to your employees.
-This allows your organization to stay up-to-date on or ahead of industry trends.
-By continuing to grow your workforce’s skill sets, your organization can innovate and become an industry leader.
+By providing your employees with career advancement and development opportunities, you'll ensure your current workforce continues to grow.
+This will allow your organization to stay ahead of industry trends.
+By continuing to grow your workforce's skill sets, your organization can innovate and become an industry leader.
+This can lead to better business outcomes.

 If your employees become highly skilled and specialized, your organization has a greater competitive advantage.

-Especially in the technology and manufacturing sectors, investing in your employees can reduce any skills shortages you might face.
-This allows your employees who already understand your company culture, management, and goals to move up to specialized positions rather than focusing your resources on hiring someone from the outside.
+Investing in your employees can reduce any skills shortages you might face.
+These investments are especially important in highly skilled environments like the technology and manufacturing sectors.
+This allows your employees who already understand your company culture, goals, management, and products to move up to specialized positions rather than focusing your resources on hiring someone from the outside.

 Employee development programs also reduce your employee turnover rate.
-That’s because employees value career growth.
-According to a 2021 survey by Monster2, 45% of surveyed employees said they’re more likely to stay at their current jobs if they were offered more training and development opportunities.
+That's because employees value professional growth.
+According to Zippia2 research, 45% of employees would stay at a company longer if it invested in their learning and development.

 Additionally, our 2022 Employee Benefits Survey Report found that 61% of surveyed employees value professional development benefits in the workplace.
 However, only 40% of employers offer them.